-There will be 11 discussion assignments this quarter.
-You will be participating in an online discussion on topics focused in the Earth Sciences.
+There will be ten discussion assignments this quarter.
+One time each week for B or C level work, or several times each week (earlier and later in the week) for A-level work, you will be participating in an online discussion on topics focused in the Earth Sciences.
 More details of what will be expected of you can be found by reading the instructions within each discussion assignment.
 Due to their participatory nature, discussion posts cannot be accepted late for any reason.
-However, the lowest discussion score will be dropped from your final grade.

 Some important notes: